Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 Entrance Fees

-No matter where you enter the Grand Canyon National Park, you have to pay a recreational fee (unless you visit on one of the 5 free-entrance days, which is not advisable as it’s even busier).
+No matter where you enter Grand Canyon National Park, you have to pay a recreational fee (unless you visit on one of the free-entrance days, which are usually among the busiest times of the year).

-Anyway, this brings us to our top tips for avoiding the queues – see below!
+This brings us to our top tips for avoiding the long queues at the Grand Canyon South Entrance – see below.

 Grand Canyon South Rim Sunset at Mohave Point